timhwang21/reading-notes/Elixir/ElixirLangGettingStarted/05_case_cond_and_if.md

   [x|xs] when x < 0 -> "do something when x < 0"
 ```

 Errors do not "bubble," instead they are swallowed.
 However, if no match occurs we get a `CaseClauseError` (like non-exhaustive pattern error in Haskell).
+For example, matching `[x|xs]` against the empty list `[]` normally errors; however if this is the first condition in a case statement that receives `[]`, we don't get an error thrown.

 ## `cond`